krzemin/fj/README.md

 Looking for a tool to precise describing Java type system we need to focus on modelling only those parts of the language which are important from the type system perspective while ommiting those, which are not.
 Trying to model full Java in such a way will result enormous calculus which would be hard to grasp.
 Therefore *Featherweight Java* favours compactness over completeness providing only few combinators, while still being legal subset of Java, only little larger than original [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus).

-To achieve simplicity, language is reduced from "not important" features.
+To achieve simplicity, language is heavily reduced.
 It means:

 * no concurrency primitives
 * no reflection